Back to: SQL Server Tutorial For Beginners and Professionals

 -- Transaction 2 SET TRANSACTION ISOLATION LEVEL REPEATABLE READ BEGIN TRANSACTION DECLARE @QunatityAvailable int SELECT @QunatityAvailable = Quantity FROM Products WHERE Id=1001 SET @QunatityAvailable = @QunatityAvailable - 2 UPDATE Products SET Quantity = @QunatityAvailable WHERE Id=1001 Print @QunatityAvailable COMMIT TRANSACTION

-Now run Transaction1 first and then run the second transaction and you will see that Transaction 1 was completed successfully while Transaction 2 competed with the error.
+Now run Transaction 1 first and then run the second transaction, and you will see that Transaction 1 was completed successfully while Transaction 2 competed with the error.
 The transaction was deadlocked on lock resources with another process and has been chosen as the deadlock victim.
 Rerun the transaction.

-Once you rerun Transaction 2, the Quantity will be updated correctly as expected in the database table.
-The following table shows the relation between the Concurrency Problem and the Transaction Isolation Level.
+Once you rerun Transaction 2, the Quantity will be updated correctly, as expected in the database table.